 According to the U.S. Bureau of Labor and Statistics (BLS), the median wage for nurses is about $32.45 an hour and growing.
 Plus, in the years 2014-2024, the BLS estimates a 16% job growth for RNs.
 The job outlook for these nurses is growing much faster than other careers.
 There is always a demand for nurses, especially obstetric nurses—making it easier for many educated and trained nurses to find a job in their area.

 I Think A Nursing Career Is For Me!
 What Now?

 If you are interested in starting a nursing career, the first thing you need is a nursing degree.
-To begin your journey, you will need to have a high school diploma or equivalent, complete a qualified nursing program, and earn a nursing license in your state.
+To begin your journey to become an OB nurse, you will need to have a high school diploma or equivalent, complete a qualified nursing program, and earn a nursing license in your state.

 If you think that a career in nursing is the perfect job for you, then there is no better time to take the first step towards your nursing degree than now!
 For starters, you should enroll in a school with a solid RN degree program, such as the Associate of Science in Nursing Degree Program at City College Altamonte Springs.
 After successfully completing the nursing program you will need to pass the NCLEX-RN exam (the Nursing Program at City College Altamonte Springs is designed to prepare you for this exam).

 There is no shortcut to becoming an obstetric nurse (OB nurse), but with hard work, determination, and a strong education from a solid nursing program, you can achieve your goals of someday entering this field!
 To request more information about starting your Nursing education, contact City College today and one of our knowledgeable Admissions Representatives will be glad to help you.